What is the problem with casuals in mining?

 WorkPac is appealing the Rossato decision to the High Court while employers call on the Federal Government to overturn it through legislation.

-What should the Government do?
+What does the IR Omnibus Bill do?